SanjayRai/AXI_JTAG_DEBUGGER/ARTIX_AC701/IP/mig_7series_ddr3_ac701/mig_7series_ddr3_ac701/example_design/sim/readme.txt

 ##
 ## Device          : 7 Series
 ## Design Name     : DDR3 SDRAM
-## Purpose         : Steps to run simulations using Modelsim, Cadence IES,
+## Purpose         : Steps to run simulations using Modelsim, Cadence IES, and
-##                   Synopsys VCS and Vivado Simulator (XSIM)
+##                   Synopsys VCS
 ## Assumptions     : Simulations are run in \sim folder of MIG output "Open IP
 ##                   Example Design" directory
 ## Reference       :
 ## Revision History:
 ###############################################################################

-MIG outputs script files required to run the simulations forModelsim, IES, VCS and Vivado Simulator (XSIM).
+MIG outputs script files required to run the simulations for Modelsim, Vivado Simulator, IES and VCS.
 These scripts are valid only for running simulations for "Open IP Example Design"

 1. How to run simulations in Modelsim simulator